Private rented housing

 Tenancy deposit: up to 5 weeks rent

 The landlord will retain this deposit for the duration of your tenancy agreement.
 They must protect this deposit in a recognised deposit protection scheme and provide you with written information on which scheme they have used.
-If they fail to protect your deposit, they will be unable to issue you with a Section 21 notice unless they return your deposit or give you new written information about the protection scheme they have used.
+If they fail to protect your deposit, they will be unable to gain possession of the property, unless certain conditions apply.
+Please contact us if you are concerned that your deposit has not been protected.

 If you leave the property in good condition you should receive the deposit back in full.
 The landlord or letting agent will discuss this with you.